 The Maths Learning Centre's role is to provide free extra informal support in a welcoming environment to all undergraduate DCU students taking a mathematics module as part of their degree programme.
 The Centre is located on the ground floor of the O'Reilly Library on the Glasnevin campus.
 Students can receive one-to-one tuition support during our drop-in service hours where they can work at their own pace with a tutor on hand if they have any questions.
-Outside of the access hours, the Centre is open as a group study space for mathematics in line with the Library general opening hours.
+Outside of the access hours, the Centre is open as a group study space for mathematics in line with the Library's general opening hours.
 Further information about the Maths Learning Centre can be found here.

 DCU Writing Centre offers assistance with academic writing to all undergraduate and postgraduate students.
 Students can attend on their own or in groups to receive expert guidance from a peer tutor.
 The DCU Writing Centre is located in the Glasnevin Library, Cregan Library and online.
+The addition of evening slots has been particularly welcomed in recent years.
 Further information is available here.